 They will simply find themselves a warm, cozy attic, yard or house and gently snuggle-in to call it their own.

-Adaptation: Animals that cannot store food are needed to hibernate, migrate or learn how to adapt.
-The red foxes change their diet from insects and berries to miniature rodents.
+Adaptation: Animals that cannot store food need to hibernate, migrate or learn how to adapt.
+The red foxes change their diet from insects and berries to small rodents.
 Many non-migrating birds like robins and cardinal alter their diet from berries and insects to seeds and fruit.
-Deer will trigger through the snow or eat bark when the grass is coated and leaves are all gone.
+Deer will dig through the snow or eat bark when the grass is coated and leaves are all gone.

 Changing Diet: Non-migrating birds such as the cardinal and robin will also alter their diet from insects and berries to fruits and seeds.
 Deers will root through the snow or eat bark once the bud is covered and leaves are all gone.
 The red fox switches its own diet out of berries and insects to little rodents.

 The increasingly cold temperature of the chilly months causes a number of different types of birds and wild creatures to start looking for shelter from the warmth of inside.
-Thus, you may even discover a few butterflies, raccoons, squirrels, opossums or even bats paying a visit to your dwelling.
+So, you may even discover a few butterflies, raccoons, squirrels, opossums or even bats paying a visit to your home.
 It’s vital to undertake easy pest removal and require careful precaution to secure your home from any kind of wild birds or animal intrusion, particularly for a few annoying species.
 Make an animal friendly habitat by providing natural food sources and shelter.
-Find out What Do Squirrels Eat?
 Plant native grass, berries, berries and fruit producing plants.
 If you stay home this winter or go for a winter vacation to some place warm, don’t hibernate.